timoklimmer/synapse-sql-pool-auto-pause-and-resume/README.md

 This sample shows how to auto-pause and resume a Synapse SQL Pool using Github Actions according to a specified schedule.

-To use, clone this repo and configure the secrets in your GitHub repo as follows AND update the workflow files as described below to activate schedules.
+To use, clone this repo AND configure the secrets in your GitHub repo as follows AND update the workflow files as described below to activate schedules.

 | Secret Name             | Content                                              |